Baryon-antibaryon photoproduction cross sections off the proton: Experimental Setup and Data Selection

 The horizontal and vertical ``tails'' in Fig.~\ref{fig:lam_lambar_mass_fullcut}(c) were thought to arise from events in which one of the four tracks ($\pi^-$, $\pi^+$, $p$, $\bar{p}$) suffered a slight deflection, causing its momentum to be slightly mismeasured.
 As seen in Fig.~\ref{fig:lam_lambar_mass_fullcut}(d) the Monte Carlo simulation also showed this effect.
 To eliminate events far away from the nominal mass values, we applied a $\pm .015$~(GeV/c$^2$) mass selection window around the hyperon peak distributions.
 No additional background subtraction using invariant mass distributions was necessary.

-Fiducial cuts were applied to all tracks in order to maintain the match between data and simulations of data.
+Fiducial cuts were applied to all tracks to maintain the match between data and simulations of data.
 All selected tracks had laboratory angles greater than $1^\circ$.
-All selected proton and anti-proton tracks had momenta greater than 350~MeV/c, and all pion tracks had momenta greater than 100~MeV/c.
+All selected proton and antiproton tracks had momenta greater than 350~MeV/c, and all pion tracks had momenta greater than 100~MeV/c.
 In this analysis, after all selections, the dataset included about 10 million $p \antip p$ events and 0.4 million $\Lambda \antiL p$ events.